 Singer of Riders in the Sky, Ranger Doug Green steps by our table and has a little chat.
 He poses for the picture above and tells us Dawn Sears...wife of the band's leader, Kenny Sears and one of the best female vocalists anywhere...will not be there tonight because she is starting round two of her chemotherapy treatment for lung cancer.

 It's a shame it's happening to such a great singer.
-(Note - sadly, Dawn lost her battle to cancer last year - Ed)
+(Note - sadly, Dawn lost her battle to cancer in 2014 - Ed)

 I get a CD for Letty so she can get to work getting signatures.
 Tim and I had met Billy Thomas, Vince Gill's regular drummer, before.
 He didn't remember me but it came in handy to get him to start the signature fest.